pferreiraov/cmb-aber-dopp/README.md

 # cmb-aber-dopp (version 0.2)

 ## Edit 14/02/22
-The old wrong noise simulations pipeline was removed, it was only a draft that I forgot to update.
-As soon as possible I will update it with the correct one (the final version used in the articles), organized and with comments.
+The old wrong noise simulations pipeline was removed.

 ## Edit 14/04/21:
 * Addition of CCP alternative directly on harmonic space